Leonore Davidoff: Family life

+Cambridge and Essex

-After a few years of feeling isolated and "'around the colleges but not in them'", Davidoff found support and connections at the Lucy Cavendish College in Cambridge for mature women.
-When Lockwood moved to the University of Essex in 1968 as a professor in sociology, Davidoff began working there as a research officer.
+After a period of isolation in Cambridge, "around the colleges but not in them", Davidoff found friends.
+They included Jean and Frank Bechhofer, and Esther Newcomb Goody, second wife of Jack Goody.
+She made connections at Lucy Cavendish College for mature women.
+When Lockwood moved to the University of Essex in 1968, as a professor in sociology, Davidoff began working there as a research officer.
 She became a lecturer in social history in 1975 and taught the UK's first MA in women's history.
 In 1990, she was made a research professor, retiring a few years later.

 David Lockwood died a few months before Davidoff, in June 2014.
-She is survived by her three sons, Ben, Matthew and Harold, and their families.
-At her request, her funeral on 3 November 2014 opened with the poem The Road Not Taken, by Robert Frost.
+She was survived by her three sons, Ben, Matthew and Harold, and their families.
+At her request, her funeral on 3 November 2014 opened with the poem "The Road Not Taken", by Robert Frost.